jetsonhacks/installLibfreenect2/README.md

 which will copy the firmware file to the correct directory.

 <h3>RGBA→BGRA Patch</h3>
-On a 32 bit installation (currently L4T 23.2), there is a difference between the stock libfreenect2 library and the one being installed here.
-This installation adds a patch to the the example "Protonect.cpp" file.
+On L4T 23.X versions (currently L4T 23.2), there is a difference between the stock libfreenect2 library and the one being installed here.
+This installation needs to add a patch to the the example "Protonect.cpp" file.
 The JPEG decompressor on the Jetson produces RGBA format, where as the viewer consumes BGRA format.
 The patch adds a simplistic algorithm to rearrange the bytes appropriately.
+To install the patch, uncomment the patch command line in installLibfreenect2.sh

-If you plan to use this library in production 32 bit code, your application should consider writing specialized code to do the RGBA→BGRA conversion more efficiently.
+If you plan to use this library in production L4T 23.X code, your application should consider writing specialized code to do the RGBA→BGRA conversion more efficiently.

-For 64 bit (currently L4T 24.1), there is no patch applied as the JPEG decompressor produces BGRA format natively.
+For L4T 24.1, there is no patch applied as the JPEG decompressor produces BGRA format natively.

 <b>Note:</b> The last commit tested on the libfreenect2 library on Github was 83f88b4c09f0b00724ae65785abcd4f3eeb79f93